-A local anaesthetic stops the excitability of the sensory nerve fibres, temporarily and reversibly.
-It therefore inhibits the pain, for a given period of time.
+A local anaesthetic stops the excitability of sensitive nerve fibres, in a temporary and reversible way.
+It therefore allows the pain to be inhibited for a given time.

 In the formula used, we find the local anesthetic: it is one of the molecules ending with the suffix "-caine" like lidocaine or ropivacaine, more modern.

-In addition to the anesthetic, adrenaline is also present for its vasoconstrictive effect, which will reduce bleeding, increase the concentration of the product locally and prevent its diffusion in neighbouring regions, thus allowing a longer period of action.
+In addition to the anaesthetic, there is adrenaline for its vaso-constrictor effect, which will reduce bleeding, increase the concentration of the product locally and prevent its spread to neighbouring areas, thus allowing a longer time of action.

 Dental surgeons are trained to know exactly where to prick for each type of dental procedure, because it is a matter of more or less localized numbness, and of numbing this or that type of nerve.

 Methods and support for a better experience of the intervention

 Methods have been worked on to accompany the patient both in his anxiety about the injection but also in the pain it may cause:

 It is indicated for children and very anxious patients.
 The mucous membrane is anaesthetised before the injection, either by using an anaesthetic spray or gel at the site where the injection is to be made, or by using a cryogenic spray (which causes intense localised cold) to block sensitive receptors in the mucous membrane.

 Osteo-central anesthesia (Quicksleeper)